Pant Glas

 Pant Glas (green hollow); as in other Celtic languages, "glas" may mean both 'green' and 'blue') is a hamlet on the A487 road in Gwynedd, Wales, in the community of Clynnog.
-Historically in Caernarfonshire, it is located approximately 10 mi south of Caernarfon, 9 mi north-west of Porthmadog, and 10 mi north-east of Pwllheli.
+Historically in Caernarfonshire, it lies approximately 10 mi south of Caernarfon, 9 mi north-west of Porthmadog, and 10 mi north-east of Pwllheli.

 Nearby is the former Pant Glas railway station on the closed Carnarvonshire Railway.
-The station closed in January 1957.
-The railway closed in 1964 and has since been replaced with the Lôn Eifion cycle track.
+The station closed in January 1957, and the railway closed in 1964 and has since been replaced with the Lôn Eifion cycle track.
 Also nearby is the Arfon transmitting station, the tallest structure in Wales.

-Welsh opera singer Sir Bryn Terfel was brought up at Fferm Nant Cyll Ucha, located just outside the hamlet.
+Welsh opera singer Sir Bryn Terfel was brought up at Fferm Nant Cyll Ucha, just outside the hamlet.

-In February 2005, the speed limit for the A487 in Pant Glas was reduced from 50 mph to 40 mph.
+In February 2005, the speed limit for the A487 through Pant Glas was reduced from 50 mph to 40 mph.